Block-Logic/bl-rails-template/README.md

   `cp config/database.example.yml config/database.yml`
 and configure your config/database.yml to your machine's MySQL configuration.
 Minor edits should only be necessary.

-Run rake db:setup to create and migrate the database from schema (db/schema.rb).
+Run `rails db:setup` to create the database from schema, and seed it with sample data.

 ### Attribute Encryption
 Attribute encryption on models is required for any attribute that contains personal information or other sensitive data.
 The default solution is the attr_encrypted gem.